opensciencegrid/osg-configure/README.md

 | **latitude**        | Number            | This should be the latitude of the resource.
 It should be a number between -90 and 90.                                                       |

 **Note for sponsor:**<br>
-If your resource has multiple sponsors, you can separate them using commas or specify the percentage using the following format 'osg, atlas, cms' or 'osg:10, atlas:45, cms:45'.
+If your resource has multiple sponsors, you can separate them using commas or specify the percentage using the following format:
+`osg, atlas, cms` or `osg:10, atlas:45, cms:45`.
 The percentages must add up to 100 if multiple sponsors are used.
 If you have a sponsor that is not an OSG VO, you can indicate this by using 'local' as the VO.

-### Squid ###
+### 01-squid.ini / [Squid] section ###

 This section handles the configuration and setup of the squid web caching and proxy service.